Frequently Asked Questions

 Q: What should I do if my customer mistakenly sends a payment to my company?

-A: Checks received by you for funded accounts must be submitted to CapitalPlus Equity immediately.
+A: Call us immediately and let us know and immediately send the check to us.
 Your company should never deposit checks that are from customers who are being funded by CapitalPlus Equity.
-Before CapitalPlus Equity will fund a customer, that customer will be notified that payments must be remitted directly to CapitalPlus Equity.
+Before CapitalPlus will fund a customer, that customer will be notified that payments must be remitted directly to CapitalPlus.
 Your customer’s obligation to pay CapitalPlus Equity for the invoices funded will not be released until CapitalPlus Equity has received their payment.
 Payments deposited by you for funded invoices will not release their obligation.

 Q: What happens if my customer doesn’t pay the invoice?

-A: Your contract with CapitalPlus Equity is a recourse agreement, which means that your company will ultimately absorb the credit risk either by replacing the invoice with another collectable invoice or having the amount due for the invoice deducted from the next advance or your reserve.
-(Other competitor factors may use non-recourse agreements, whereby the factor will usually charge a larger fee and sometimes require an account deposit.)
+A: Your contract with CapitalPlus is typically a recourse agreement, which means that your company will ultimately absorb the credit risk either by replacing the invoice with another collectable invoice for purchase or having the amount due for the invoice deducted from the next advance or your reserve.
+CapitalPlus will work with you to put the appropriate pressure on your customer including filing a mechanics lien if required.

-Q: How can I be certain that CapitalPlus Equity will treat my customers well?
+Q: How can I be certain that CapitalPlus will treat my customers well?

 A: CapitalPlus Equity’s success is directly related to your success.
 The last thing we want is for you to lose a valuable customer.
-CapitalPlus Equity is not a collection agency.
-We will make routine courtesy collection calls but will not harass your customers for money.
-Maintaining your customers’ goodwill and confidence are extremely important to everyone at CapitalPlus Equity.
+CapitalPlus is not a collection agency.
+We will send out routine, courtesy AR statements but will not harass your customers for money.
+Maintaining your customers’ goodwill and confidence are extremely important to everyone at CapitalPlus.

 Q: Where do my customers send invoice payments?

-A: When you present us with a new customer, we will notify your customer of the new remit address of CapitalPlus Equity, LLC, P.O.
+A: When you present us with a new customer, we will notify your customer of the new remit address of CapitalPlus, LLC, P.O.
 Box 24118, Knoxville, TN 37933.
 They may send payments by FedEx, UPS or courier to 2510 Solway Road, Knoxville, TN 37931.

-Q: How is my customers credit limits determined?
+Q: How are my customers’ credit limits determined?

 A: Customer credit limits are based on one or more of the following: How long it takes them to pay, number of years they have been in business, net worth of their company, number of employees, credit appraisal rating, trade references and/or our client’s history with CapitalPlus Equity.